Running on Docker

 .

-Finally, launch the receiver inside the container:
+Finally, if using the CLI, launch the receiver by running the following command inside the container:

 blocksat-cli usb launch